 We present the Emma Castle Award for Excellence in Aphasia at the end of Aphasia Awareness Month in June.

-The winners of the Emma Castle Award in 2024 are Stephen Gibbs and Tony Petrasich
+The winner of the Emma Castle Award in 2025 is Debbie Malloch

-This year, the decision was just as difficult as last year!
+The decision was as difficult as usual!
 It is fantastic that there are people across Aotearoa doing such great work supporting people with aphasia and raising awareness.
 We thank all the nominees for their outstanding work in the field.